 Whether you’re already pregnant or still trying to conceive, quitting smoking is probably the most important decision you’ll ever make about your own and your baby’s health.
+With there being no time to waste, you may wish to try snus portion bags in the very near future.
 There’s little doubt that smoking during pregnancy or when trying to conceive negatively affects the health and wellbeing of your unborn child; in fact, it’s the number one cause of adverse outcomes for babies.
 Miscarriage, premature birth, low birth weight, and infant death are just some of the side effects directly related to smoking during pregnancy.

 SMOKING DURING PREGNANCY IS DANGEROUS

 Cigarette smoke contains more than 4,000 chemicals including cyanide, lead and at least 60 cancer-inducing compounds.
 When you smoke during pregnancy these toxins enter your bloodstream and are passed onto your baby.
 Your blood is after all your baby’s only source of oxygen and nutrients.
 While all of these chemicals are harmful to your baby, the worst of these are nicotine and carbon monoxide.
 These two toxins account for almost every smoking-related complication in pregnancy.
 Nicotine causes the blood vessels in your body to narrow, including those in the umbilical cord, while red blood cells that would normally carry oxygen begin picking up molecules of carbon monoxide instead, effectively starving your baby of its essential supply of oxygen.
 This is just one of the many reasons why you definitely want to quit smoking or at least replace smoking cigarettes with a nicotine-free vape liquid that can decrease a lot of health risks associated with smoking cigarettes and nicotine.